robotseu/robotseu.github.io/index.md

 ## News
++ We have won the grand prize of Chinese Undergraduate Computer Design Contest(Jiangsu Province)![2021.6]
 + Xiaobo Zhang, Kai Li and Boxing Gui have defended their MS thesis, congratulations![2021.5]
 + We have won the 2rd prize of 2021 Robocup China (@home group)!
 [2021.5]
 + We have a paper accepted by ICRA 2021!
 [2021.4]